top of page

 Prominent throughout

 1978 - LUCIUS (4/18) - Prominent from the off, he was seventh by the Canal Turn and took the lead from the tenth.
-He had slightly lost his position by the water but thereafter was in the first two in a long dual with Sebastian V. He was not in front over the last but he rallied at the Elbow to prevail close to the line in the closest finishes ever seen at Aintree - HALF A LENGTH
+He had slightly lost his position by the water but thereafter was in the first two in a long dual with Sebastian V. He was not in front over the last but he rallied at the Elbow to prevail close to the line in one of the closest finishes ever seen at Aintree - HALF A LENGTH

 1979 - RUBSTIC (3/17) - Never out of the first three from the get-go with eventual runner up Zongalero and Wagner and then Rough and Tumble but he only actually got his head in front after the last fence - ONE AND A HALF LENGTHS